ShivamGoyal1899/TIStudent/README.md

 ## TIStudent
-This is the code repository of the Voice-Based TIStudent Android App.
-Bharat Interface for Money (TIStudent) is a payment app that lets you make simple, easy and quick transactions using Unified Payments Interface (UPI).
-This app is designed & developed by Team AeroCoders in NPCI Voice-Based Payments Hackathon held on 14th December 2019 in Mumbai, India.
+This is the code repository of the Thapar Institute Student App **TIStudent**.

 The source code is **100% Dart**, and everything resides in the [/lib](https://github.com/ShivamGoyal1899/TIStudent/tree/master/lib) folder.